 - Respond to negative reviews with the R.E.S.T. model

 - Report fake reviews only if they’re demonstrably false

-How, exactly, should you respond when customers post about your business online?
+How, exactly, should you respond to reviews when customers post about your business online?
 The answer depends on the tone and substance of the review.
 Let’s walk through some scenarios.

 How to respond to positive reviews

 Seriously, no need to overthink here.
 Your happy customer will appreciate a short, simple acknowledgement, and your response will set a positive tone for anyone who reads the review.
 No need to spend more than 10 seconds unless you want to call out something specific.

 Get more reviews from your best customers with Womply.
 Get a free demo of our reputation management software for small businesses.